How do I add a collaborator guest account to my site?

 Add a Collaborator

-To add a collaborator to an individual website under your account login to MyPressable, click the name of the site you wish to add the collaborator to and navigate to the Connectionsmenu on the left navigation bar.
-Under that, you can go to the Collaborators section.
-Click on the Add Collaborator button to view the option.
+To add a collaborator to an individual website under your account login to MyPressable, click the name of the site you wish to add the collaborator to and navigate to the Collaborators menu on the left navigation bar.
+Click on the Add Collaborators button to view the option.

 Step 1: Enter the collaborator’s email address.